-We believe that RCI is an integral part of its parent's (Renault S.A) business model.
+We believe that RCI is key to its parent's (Renault S.A, Ba2 Negative) business model.
 As such, RCI's BCA is unlikely to exceed Renault's rating by more than one notch, as is the case for most other rated auto captives.
-The downgrade of RCI's BCA and Adjusted BCA to ba1 back in June resulted from the downgrade of Renault's ratings to Ba2, reflecting the intrinsic linkages between both companies and the direct negative impact of the coronavirus on the banks' fundamentals.
-The negative outlook on RCI is based on the negative outlook on Renault, reflecting our view that the rating is likely to be weakly positioned for a prolonged period until the benefits of the new strategy announced on 14 January 2021 become clearly visible.
+The negative outlook on RCI is based on the negative outlook on Renault, reflecting our view that the manufacturer's rating is likely to be under pressure for a prolonged period until the benefits of the new strategy announced on 14 January 2021 become clearly visible.